 Very standard looking chili components.

-Add onion, green pepper, 28 oz kidney beans (drained and rinsed), 28 oz diced tomatoes, 6 oz can tomato paste, 2 cloves crushed or mince garlic, 6 tablespoons chili powder, 2 teaspoon cumin, 1 teaspoon oregano, 1 teaspoon salt, 1/2 teaspoon pepper.
+Add onion, green pepper, 28 oz kidney beans (drained and rinsed), 28 oz diced tomatoes, 6 oz can tomato paste, 2 cloves crushed or minced garlic, 6 tablespoons chili powder, 2 teaspoon cumin, 1 teaspoon oregano, 1 teaspoon salt, 1/2 teaspoon pepper.
 Mix well.

 Work the beef into the crock pot mixture.
 Be sure to get some on top of the beef to add flavor.
 Options are up to 2 cups of beef broth.
 2 cups for a normal chili, 1 cup for thick chili and ok for nacho.
 None for very thick nachos topping.
 Also, 1/4 to 1/2 teaspoon cayenne pepper to taste is optional.
 And if you’re adventurous, then one jalapeno minced.